 Epimedium stellulatum ‘Wudang Star’ L1193 (Cc.
 960139)

 Collected in the Wudang-Shan by Roy Lancaster, this clone was the original collection used to describe the species.
 Plants produce numerous sprays of small, starry-white flowers with minute yellow spurs over spiny, evergreen foliage.
 The faded maroon-flecked spring leaflets of this clone are much wider and rounded than those of the straight species.
 12-18”.
-Limited for spring, more for fall. $22
+Sold out.

 Epimedium sutchuenense (Several clones/Cc.
 Numbers)